asharahmed/asharahmed/README.md

   </p>
 </p>

-🔭  I’m a developer, currently interested in cloud-native development, systems design, and a11y practices.
+🔭  I’m a developer and CS student, currently interested in cloud-native development, systems design, and a11y practices.

 💬 Ask me about inclusive delivery, accessible standards or Halifax coffee shops!